CloudReactor/aws-ecs-cloudreactor-deployer/README.md

   <img src="https://img.shields.io/github/license/CloudReactor/aws-ecs-cloudreactor-deployer.svg?style=flat-square" alt="License">
 </p>

-Deploys tasks running in ECS Fargate and managed by CloudReactor, either from the command-line or as a GitHub Action.
+Deploys tasks that run in ECS Fargate and are monitored and managed by CloudReactor, either from the command-line or as a GitHub Action.

 ## Description